samueldsingh/data-engineering/intro-to-python.md

 - Values: ifsc_code = 98567, name = "HDFC", location = "Bangalore", total_assets = 5000000.0, is_international = True

 **Behavior:**
-- Create: bank_id
+- Create: Open a new bank account for a customer.
-- Read: total_assets
+- Read: Retrieve account details by account number or customer ID.
-- Update: total_assets
+- Update: Update account information such as balance or account type.
-- Delete: ifsc_code
+- Delete: Close an existing bank account.

 16. Customer Feedback Entry: